-If you drive a motor vehicle while impaired by alcohol, you could face severe consequences under South Carolina law.
+If you drive a motor vehicle while impaired by alcohol, you could face severe consequences under state law.
 A conviction will likely result in loss of driving privileges, sharp increases in your motor vehicle insurance rates, high fines, and possible jail time.
 A Mount Pleasant DUI lawyer may be able to represent you in court and work toward a positive resolution.

 An experienced criminal defense attorney could examine the circumstances that led to your arrest, determine what defenses are relevant to your case, and pursue the best defense strategy possible.